-The job has evolved over the past century from sitting at a typewriter using a pedal to pause a taped recording, to sitting at a computer and using digital means to translate the recording.
+For many, the role has adapted from straight transcribing to focus more on editing and quality-checking the information that artificial intelligence translates to text.
+The job has evolved over the past century from sitting at a typewriter using a pedal to pause a taped recording to sitting at a computer and using digital means to translate the recording.

 Because technology will continue to evolve, Seitzinger recommends that anyone wanting to become a medical transcriptionist be prepared to continue to adjust and adapt.

 While demand remains for on-site transcription in some organizations, such as medical specialties, government agencies, and small medical offices, most health organizations already rely heavily on technology and outsourcing.
 This means that in-house medical transcriptionists have essentially become editors.